 [Clause 5 amended by No. 77 of 2006 s.
 4.]

-6. Receipt by local government a sufficient discharge
+6. Receipt by local government sufficient discharge

 A receipt in writing issued by the local government is a sufficient discharge for money paid to the local government on the exercise by it of the power of sale and a person paying it is not bound to inquire whether money remains due to the local government for rates or service charges or otherwise in respect of the land sold.